 Seized stars Scott Adkins as an ex-Special Forces type who lost his wife when they were betrayed during a mission.
 Now he lives a quiet life as a single parent, trying to leave his past behind him and parent a troubled child.
 Until his past catches up with him and his son is kidnapped.
 Now he has to step back into the life he thought he left behind if he wants to see his boy again.
 No, I didn’t confuse it with his last film, Legacy of Lies.
 He had a daughter in that one.

-Nero (Scott Adkins, Avengement, Triple Threat) lives in Mexico, works as a security consultant and tries his best to keep his rebellious, (and obnoxious) son Taylor (Matthew Garbacz) out of trouble.
+Nero (Scott Adkins, Avengement, Max Cloud) lives in Mexico, works as a security consultant and tries his best to keep his rebellious, (and obnoxious) son Taylor (Matthew Garbacz) out of trouble.
 He must not have done a good job of covering his tracks though, somebody shoots him with a tranquilizer dart.
 When he wakes up Taylor is gone.

 He’s been kidnapped by Mzamo (Mario Van Peebles, A Clear Shot, Immortal).
 If Nero wants his son back, he needs to wipe out three criminal operations within 24 hours.
 While wearing a bodycam so Mzamo can enjoy the livestream.
 And then take over their operations.
 Easy right?